mayankjaiswal1709/mayankjaiswal1709/README.md

 <img  align="right" width="400" src="https://user-images.githubusercontent.com/55389276/140866485-8fb1c876-9a8f-4d6a-98dc-08c4981eaf70.gif"/>

 I am Mayank Jaiswal, currently pursuing Masters in Computer Application from [International Institute of Professional Studies , DAVV Indore](http://iips.edu.in/).
-I am a tech enthusiast & an full stack MERN Developer.
+I am a tech enthusiast & a full-stack Developer.
 I am always open to work on open source and React JS Development.
 Find out more about me & feel free to connect with me here
 <br/>
 ⚡ Fun fact: **Don't fix problems fix your thinking problems will be fixed by themselves**